Hiring a Tax Professional Isn’t In My Budget, What Do I Do?

 I know a lot of people, even professionals, turn to Google to answer their questions.
 The concern when it comes to taxes is you have no idea who you are getting that information from and how up-to-date it is.

-Most blogs I’ve found with answers to tax questions were not created by a tax professional, they were created by someone who owns a business who did some Google searching themselves or maybe they are regurgitating what they remember their tax professional telling them.
+Most blogs I’ve found with answers to tax questions were not created by a tax professional, they were created by a business owner who did some Google searching themselves or maybe they are regurgitating what they remember their tax professional telling them.
 Both of these are terrible.
 Also, it is unlikely that the tax professional agreed for them to share the tax information discussed with their audience.

 You also have to remember that the tax code is often circumstantial.
 What applies to one business owner or individual does not necessarily apply to another.

 The best way to move forward is to still use Google to answer your question, but throw in ‘IRS’ at the end of the search.
 This will bring IRS websites to the top of the list and hopefully filter out less reputable options.
-The IRS’s website is going to be up-to-date and a reputable source when it comes to tax code.
+The IRS’s website is going to be up-to-date and an accessible, reputable source when it comes to tax code.

 From here, it’s all about interpreting the information you find on the IRS’s website to be applicable to your specific situation.
 This is not always obvious and may require you to consider the grey areas of the tax code, make some assumptions, do some additional research (again, not the easiest as finding reliable & up-to-date resources is difficult and often not free), and maybe even reach out to the IRS for help.